Home / publications / briefings /

 More…

 • The South East, London, and the West Midlands received the most people under the Afghan schemes.
-Birmingham, Leeds, and Bristol were the local authorities that received the most Afghan refugees.
+Crawley, Birmingham, and Leeds were the local authorities that received the most Afghan refugees.

 More…